iBlacknova/be-nc-news/README.md

 This API provides the backend service to my NC News site

 Minimum requirements:

-Node = v22.1.0
+- Node = v22.1.0
-Postgres = v16
+- Postgres = v16

 Instructions:

 1. To clone this repo, press the "code" button and copy the http link.
-In your terminal, navigate to the folder you would like to clone the repo in and do "git clone 'http link'":
+In your terminal, navigate to the folder you would like to clone the repo in and do "git clone 'insert http link here'":

 2. To install the dependencies initiate "npm install" in your terminal after opening the project